algosup/2024-2025-project-2-serious-game-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 ### Map creation

-While our game is created using two different mode of camera, one being a top-down view and a side view, the maps will be made differently depending on the view that will be used for said map.<br>
+While our game is created using two different modes of camera, one being a top-down view and a side view, the maps will be made differently depending on the view that will be used for said map.<br>
 So, the maps will be created using 3D for the top-down view, and complete 2D for the side view.
 For the top-down view, the maps will be created using blocks and slopes.
 Buildings, environmental assets and props will be 2D sprites.
 For the side view, maps will be in complete 2D with multiple layers.
 One for the collisions with the player, one for the interactables and a last one for the background.